Back to news

 Where DeepSeek V3.5 wins

 Price.
 This whole section depends on the unconfirmed $0.15/$0.60 figure, so take it lightly.
 The original argument was that DeepSeek would be half the price of MiniMax M3, and that the gap compounds on high-volume work like document processing, content analysis, or monitoring.
 The worked example claimed 100M tokens would cost $15,000 on MiniMax M3 versus $7,500 on DeepSeek.
 That sum is built on the fabricated DeepSeek pricing and an unusual assumption that bills all 100M tokens at output-style rates, so it does not hold up.
-If cost is your deciding factor, price it against a real DeepSeek model, V4-Flash in particular is genuinely cheap.
+If cost is your deciding factor, price it against a real DeepSeek model (opens in a new tab), V4-Flash in particular is genuinely cheap.

 Inference efficiency.
 The draft claimed DeepSeek was more parameter-efficient and pushed higher throughput on the same hardware "in our testing."
 There's no published benchmark behind that, and again it points at a model that does not exist, so treat it as unconfirmed.
 The real DeepSeek V4 does lean on Compressed Sparse Attention for efficiency, but that's a different model and a different claim.